nandanksingh/IS601-Fall2025/Assignment4/README.md

 # Assignment 4 – Professional Calculator Command-Line Application

 ## Overview

-This project implements a **professional-grade calculator** as a Python command-line application.
-It emphasizes clean architecture, object-oriented design, comprehensive error handling, and automated testing.
-The calculator supports basic arithmetic operations and demonstrates both **LBYL (Look Before You Leap)** and **EAFP (Easier to Ask Forgiveness than Permission)** programming paradigms.
+This project is a **professional calculator** built as a Python command-line tool.
+It demonstrates how to apply **object-oriented programming (OOP)**, clean design, comprehensive error handling, and automated testing in practice.

-The code follows modular design principles, separating concerns across packages (`calculator`, `calculation`, `operations`) to ensure maintainability and reusability.
+The calculator supports the four main arithmetic operations (add, subtract, multiply, divide) and follows two important coding styles:

+* **LBYL (Look Before You Leap)** → check before acting
+* **EAFP (Easier to Ask Forgiveness than Permission)** → try and handle errors gracefully

+The codebase is modular, organized into three main packages:

+* `calculator` → REPL interface
+* `calculation` → logic for creating and managing calculations
+* `operations` → individual operation classes

+This structure makes the code easy to maintain, extend, and reuse.

 ## Setup Instructions

-1. **Repository**

-   cd IS601-Fall2025/Assignment4
+1. Open the project folder:   cd IS601-Fall2025/Assignment4

-2. **Create and Activate a Virtual Environment**

-   python3 -m venv venv
+2. Create and activate a virtual environment: python3 -m venv venv source venv/bin/activate
-   source venv/bin/activate

-3. **Install Dependencies**

-   pip install -r requirements.txt
+3. Install dependencies:    pip install -r requirements.txt

-## Usage Instructions
+## Usage

-To run the calculator from the terminal:  python main.py
+Run the calculator: python main.py

-Once started, the calculator enters a **REPL mode** (Read-Eval-Print Loop).
-You can type commands such as:

-add 5 3
+Once started, the calculator enters **REPL mode**.
+You can type commands such as: add 5 3
 subtract 10 4
 multiply 7 6
 divide 20 5

 ### Special Commands

-* `help` → Displays instructions and supported operations
+* `help` → Show instructions and available operations
-* `history` → Shows all calculations from the session
+* `history` → Show all calculations in the current session
-* `exit` → Exits the calculator
+* `exit` → Quit the calculator

+## Error Handling

+The program includes strong error handling for:

+* Invalid or missing input format
+* Division by zero
+* Unexpected exceptions (with friendly messages)

+This ensures the calculator is user-friendly and resilient.

+---

 ## Testing

-This project uses **pytest** with coverage to ensure correctness.
+Testing is done using **pytest** with both unit and parameterized tests.

 Run all tests: pytest

-Run tests with coverage report:

-pytest --cov=app --cov-report=term-missing
+Run tests with coverage: pytest --cov=app --cov-report=term-missing

-The goal is **100% coverage**, enforced through GitHub Actions CI.
+Achieves **100% test coverage**, including edge cases.
+GitHub Actions CI is configured to run tests automatically on every push and enforce coverage requirements.

 ## Reflection

-Building this project helped me strengthen my understanding of **object-oriented programming** and the **four pillars**:
+Working on this project improved my ability to apply advanced OOP in real code.
+I practiced all four pillars of OOP:

-* **Abstraction** – separating what operations do from how they are implemented.
+* **Abstraction** – separating what operations do from how they are done
-* **Encapsulation** – keeping calculation details within well-defined classes.
+* **Encapsulation** – keeping logic within classes
-* **Inheritance** – reusing structure across different calculation types.
+* **Inheritance** – reusing code across calculation types
-* **Polymorphism** – allowing all calculations to be executed consistently through a shared interface.
+* **Polymorphism** – allowing consistent execution across different operations

-Through this assignment, I also learned the importance of **error handling** in professional applications and how automated testing ensures confidence in code quality.
-Overall, this project connects academic learning with real-world practices in software development.
+Testing was the most challenging part — especially for user input, error handling, and exit conditions.
+I learned how to use **monkeypatching** to simulate input and exceptions, and **subprocess testing** to cover the `__main__` entry point.
+These techniques gave me a deeper appreciation of how testing ensures code quality in professional applications.

+Overall, this project strengthened my skills in OOP design, testing, and error handling, while also teaching me how to deliver production-quality code with confidence.

+---